CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-the-redesign-high-stakes-developer-decision-making.md

 ---
 layout: post
 name: The Redesign - High-Stakes Developer Decision-Making
-description: The decision-making process for developers on whether to refactor, rewrite, or redesign code.
+description: The decision to refactor, rewrite, or redesign code.
 image: refactoring_zombie_2.png
 tags: theory all
 ---